 About

 Alongside my academic work, I work as an independent researcher with civil society organizations in the region and as a freelance journalist.
 My writing on warfare, automation, and digital rights has appeared in Foreign Policy, The Baffler, +972 Magazine, The Boston Review, among other outlets.
-Before begining my PhD, I recieved a Masters in Social Sciences from the University of Chicago and a BA in American Studies (summa cum laude) from Tufts University.
+I have a PhD in Cultural Anthropology from Duke University.
+I recieved a Masters in Social Sciences from the University of Chicago and a BA in American Studies (summa cum laude) from Tufts University.
+My research has been supported by the Harvard Kennedy School’s Belfer Center, the Fulbright-Hays Program, and the National Science Foundation, among other institutions.
 My inbox is open for commissions.